WAYS TO USE CLOUD DISPLAY DEVICES

-A simple URL causes the Cloud Display Device to light up with any two lines of text.
-This URL can be easily integrated with a QR Code.
-When an order is placed or ready for pickup, your system can either find an empty slot that has a Cloud Display Device and automatically generate an URL with a QR code for that particular location.
+A REST API or simple URL causes the Cloud Display Device to light up with any five lines of text, including barcodes or QR codes.
+When receiving a customer order or when an order is ready for pickup, your system can either find an empty slot that has a Cloud Display Device and automatically generate a call to the device with a QR code for that particular location.
 You can email this QR code to the customer or delivery person.
-When they arrive and the code is scanned, the associated Cloud Display Device will light up with the order number and customer information.
+When they arrive and scan the code, the associated Cloud Display Device lights up with the order number and customer information.
 It’s easy!

 Video Coming Soon